TimEllison/Worxbox/README.md

 # Welcome to ![WorxBox](https://dl.dropboxusercontent.com/u/67850614/worxbox.png)

-This is a workbox plug-in for Sitecore 8.0, 8.1 and 8.2.
+This is a workbox plug-in for Sitecore 7.5, Sitecore 8.0, 8.1 and 8.2.

 The goal of Worxbox is to provide content authors and approvers with the ability to submit compositions of work based on Page templates and their references (through links from Page template fields and through Presentation references).